-ROTATION PROCEDURES AND GUIDELINES AND PROGRAM POLICIES FOR THE CLINICAL YEAR clinical year.
+ROTATION PROCEDURES AND GUIDELINES AND PROGRAM POLICIES FOR THE CLINICAL YEAR challenged, applied, and solidified through hands-on clinical training during the clinical year.
+Therefore, the LMU-Harrogate Physician Assistant Program has specific policies and guidelines outlined for the clinical year.
 The clinical year curriculum is composed of several components which LMU-Harrogate PA students must successfully attend, seek, and/or complete: